 First of all, position the lid and lock it into place before you start your move, and don’t forget to lock down the keyboard lid if there is one.
 The last thing you want is to have the lid slammed down on your hands.

 Step 4.
 Use Piano Castors

 You will probably need at least two people and piano castors.
 Place the casters on the bottom of your piano, and when you begin to move, go slowly with one person on each end.
 For safety reasons, one person per 100 pounds is recommended for all upright piano moves.

 Step 5.
 Move the Piano using Teamwork

 Teamwork and positioning are crucial when manoeuvring a piano.
-Be sure each person takes an end and lift up a different part of the piano at the same time, and lifts firmly underneath the body of the instrument.
-If at any time the piano feels out of balance, just shout ‘stop!’ and coordinate everyone to gently set the piano down.
+Be sure each person takes an end, lifts up a different part of the piano at the same time, and lifts firmly underneath the body of the instrument.
+If at any time the piano feels out of balance, just shout’stop!’ and coordinate everyone to gently set the piano down.

 Don’t end too far while handling the piano.
 Always remember to lift with your knees bent and your back straight.
-Moving a piano is a complicated process and not a race.
+Moving a piano is a complicated process, not a race.
 Slow and steady will win in the end.

 Step 6.
 Let the Piano Rest

-When the piano has been moved from one room to another, it is essential to let the piano rest to adapt to the climate of the new room.
+When the piano has been moved from one room to another, it is essential to let it rest to adapt to the climate of the new room.
 This might sound strange, but the temperature, humidity, and airflow differ in every room of the house.
-Leaving it to rest will allow the small mechanical parts to settle, and may save you time, or money, as you may need to tune it.
+Leaving it to rest will allow the small mechanical parts to settle and may save you time or money, as you may need to tune it.
 AMH Pianos Services London recommends you leave the piano to rest for around two weeks.
-Hope you find the above information useful.
-If you have further questions then please get in touch.
+I hope you find the above information useful.
+If you have further questions, then please get in touch.